Check back in July for our Summer retreat.

-The retreat will take place on Zoom (a two-way stream), meaning everyone will be able to see and interact with one another.
+The retreat will take place on Zoom (a two-way stream), meaning everyone will be able to see and interact with one another during the activities.
+All sessions are designed with a holistic approach addressing all aspects of your well-being.

 Guided Meditation with Ruth Q. Wolever, PhD, NBC-HWC